Official Answers by Chaosium

 How does dodging against projectile weapons work?
 Under skills it states that Dodge takes a full melee round.
 Does that mean it has be declared in statement of intent and the character does nothing else can be done.
 Can multiple dodges (or parries) be done then in the same melee round?

 If you’re using Declaration of Intents, then yes, you announce you’re dodging for that round.
 You can make multiple dodges in a round, at -20% to each successive Dodge roll.

-I allow people to mix dodges and parries (going all-out defensively), but not Dodge and attacks.
+A GM might allow people to mix dodges and parries (going all-out defensively), but not Dodge and attacks.